C-PONS-DEV/Blog-CMS/README.md

 Free and unlimited for non-commercial use (Advertising included)

-Free and private for commercial use, or with advertisements.
+Paid and private for commercial use, or with advertisements.
+Any unauthorized use will be continued, even with modifications.
 Contact: cponsdev@gmail.com